-This type of evacuation would be used in a serious emergency situation where non-essential personnel (those not involved in plant operations or emergency coordination) are immediately evacuated as a precaution, and essential personnel remain in operating areas to perform a controlled shutdown of the facility prior to evacuating.
-It is anticipated that this would be the primary type of evacuation used in response to serious emergencies at the facility.
-The Facility Lead Technician and/or Facility Emergency Coordinator must assess whether the prevailing circumstances warrant keeping essential personnel in plant operating areas to perform a controlled shutdown of the facility.
-If personnel will not be exposed to unnecessary danger to perform facility shutdown and/or place the facility into a safe condition, then this is the preferred type of evacuation, as opposed to an Immediate Site Evacuation.
+This type of evacuation would be used in a serious emergency situation where non-essential personnel (those not involved in plant operations or emergency coordination) are immediately evacuated as a precaution, and essential personnel remain in operating areas to perform a controlled shutdown of the Facility prior to evacuating.
+It is anticipated that this would be the primary type of evacuation used in response to serious emergencies at the Facility.
+The Facility Lead Technician and/or Facility Emergency Coordinator must assess whether the prevailing circumstances warrant keeping essential personnel in plant operating areas to perform a controlled shutdown of the Facility.
+If personnel will not be exposed to unnecessary danger to perform Facility shutdown and/or place the Facility into a safe condition, then this is the preferred type of evacuation, as opposed to an Immediate Site Evacuation.

-\NOTE: Although the Facility Lead Technician (or Facility Emergency Coordinator) may initially designate an evacuation to be a Delayed Site Evacuation, he/she should always keep in mind that conditions may change rapidly, and result in the need to call for an Immediate Site Evacuation.
+\NOTE: Although the Facility Lead Technician (or Facility Emergency Coordinator) may initially designate an evacuation to be a Delayed Site Evacuation, he/she should always keep in mind that conditions may change rapidly and may result in the need to call for an Immediate Site Evacuation.

-The Facility Lead Technician or lead technician onsite will determine if an evacuation is necessary.
+The Facility Lead Technician or Lead Technician onsite will determine if an evacuation is necessary.

-Evacuation will be coordinated via the company cell phone.
-Teams will be alerted is an evacuation has been directed.
-If an evacuation has been directed, the Facility Lead Technician shall ensure that instructions for evacuation are communicated to personnel over the plant radio system or hand-held radios.
+Evacuation will be coordinated via the company mobile phones.
+Teams will be alerted if an evacuation has been directed.
+If an evacuation has been directed, the Facility Lead

+Technician will ensure that instructions for evacuation are communicated to personnel over the plant radio system or hand-held radios.
 These instructions should include the following items at a minimum:

-- The type of evacuation to be performed

-- Immediate Site Evacuation

-- Delayed Site Evacuation

-- The nature of the emergency

-- The location(s) of the emergency

-- Any egress routes that should not be used by evacuating personnel (if known and applicable)
+- The type of evacuation to be performed, whether and Immediate Site Evacuation or a Delayed Site Evacuation - The nature of the emergency - The location(s) of the emergency - Any egress routes that should not be used by evacuating personnel (if known and applicable)

-If an evacuation has been ordered, personnel shall follow either the Immediate Site Evacuation Procedures or Delayed Site Evacuation Procedures contained in Appendix 4, as appropriate, and based upon the direction of the Facility Lead Technician and/or Facility Emergency Coordinator.
+If an evacuation has been ordered, personnel will follow either the Immediate Site Evacuation Procedures or Delayed Site Evacuation Procedures contained in Appendix 4, as appropriate, and based upon the direction of the Facility Lead Technician and/or the Facility Emergency Coordinator.